evelinanaumovich/computer-vision-final-project/README.md

 Create a model to recognize the top used 2000 words in sign language.

 # Proposed Approach
 Download a video dataset from a public source and train a model to recognize the words in the videos.
+We are planning to use tools like Yolo because of its speed and accuracy and the python frameworks will be etiher or all of the following: PyTorch, OpenCV, and TensorFlow.

 # Input and Output Data
 Input: Using your local camera sign a word